Blog

 By: Lewis Team

-In September, Crutcher Structures crews began erecting concrete tilt-up wall panels by the dozen at Terminal 106, a two-story warehouse and distribution center being built for Trammell Crow Company just south of downtown Seattle.
+In September, Crutcher Structures crews began erecting concrete tilt-up wall panels by the dozen at Terminal 106's Seattle Metro Logistics, a two-story warehouse and distribution center being built for Trammell Crow Company just south of downtown Seattle.
 Within two weeks, about two-thirds of the project’s 156 exterior panels were installed.
-Each panel was first cast on site and… read more
+Each panel was first cast… read more

 Lewis Foundation 2023 Scholarship Winner: Edgar Conde